Implement wired upload via the host

 Abort the upload

 The upload is very robust and can be aborted at any point without problems.
-If you upload a firmware update, aborting upload may leave the reader with an incomplete firmware with very limited functionality (see boot status IncompleteFirmware); however, you can restore a fully functioning firmware by performing the upload again.
+However, aborting a firmware upload upload may leave the reader with an incomplete firmware that is not fully functional (see boot status IncompleteFirmware); in this case, you can restore a fully functional firmware by repeating the upload.

 Implement progress bar